CircuitX-Systems/CircuitX-Systems.github.io/_posts/2025-07-12-welcome-to-the-blog.md

 ---
 layout: post
-title: "Welcome to the Keystone Blog"
+title: "Welcome to the CircuitX Blog"
 date: 2024-07-12 10:00:00 -0400
 tags: [introduction, news]
 ---
 This is the beginning of our journey to share insights, breakthroughs, and news from the world of integrated systems.
-At Keystone, we believe that the most powerful innovations happen at the intersection of hardware and software.
+At CircuitX, we believe that the most powerful innovations happen at the intersection of hardware and software.

 ### What to Expect
 *   **Deep Dives:** In-depth articles on complex topics like real-time operating systems (RTOS), wireless protocols, and cloud architecture.